Camp Kupugani: Mission

 In addition, an important feature of the camp's philosophy is its multicultural education program, designed to allow children from varied cultures and backgrounds to form a cohesive community while having fun, being empowered, and learning critical social skills.
 In addition to traditional camp activities such as hiking, water activities, and sports, campers participate in team activities which focus on team-building and accessing different cultures as well as self-expression and self-esteem.
 Like most summer camps, it is "tech-free", with campers not allowed to use cell phones, computers, or iPods.
 Kupugani has been widely recognized in the media, including features in Ebony Magazine, on the Tavis Smiley Radio program, and on WCPT Chicago radio, as well as articles in "Afrique" and "Insight News".

 Program

 Camp Kupugani serves children age 7 to 15.
-It offers 2-week girls only and boys only sessions, and 2- and 4-week "blended" sessions for both boys and girls.
+It offers a 2-week girls only session, and 2- and 4-week "blended" sessions for all genders.
 The camp also offers a mother-daughter weekend and a parent-child weekend experience.
 It was founded as a girls' camp; sessions for boys were added in 2009, and the blended session piloted in 2016.